negrete-1go/CypressLoginAE/README.md

 }

-### 5. Run Login Feature throught cypress Test Runner
+### 5. Run Login Feature through cypress Test Runner

 npx cypress open

 This will launch the Cypress test runner, where you can select the login feature file to run test interactively

 ### 6. OR run the next command to see it in headless mode